 The tubular curved flowers come in various hues of red, pink and yellow.
 The leaves resemble some types of rosemary and have a slightly wooly coating on grayish green foliage.

 Grevillea requires temperatures above 45 F. (7 C.).
-It is not a frost hardy plant and should be brought indoors where temperatures receive freezes.
+It is not a frost hardy plant and should be brought indoors where temperatures freeze.

 How to Grow a Grevillea Houseplant